IDAES/idaes-pse/docs/advanced_user_guide/custom_models/reaction_package_development.rst

 Chemical reactions are a fundamental part of most processes, and models for these come in a wide range of different forms.
 Much like thermophysical property packages, the ability for users to define custom reaction formulations is a key aspect of the IDAES modeling paradigm.

 Reaction packages within IDAES share many similarities with thermophysical property packages, both in form and content.
-Rather than repeat much of that documentation here, users should start by reading the :ref:`thermophysical property package documentation<advanced_user_guide/custom_models/property_package_development:Custom Physical Property Package Development>`, as this document will focus on the content of the reaction package.
+Rather than repeat much of that documentation here, users should start by reading the :ref:`thermophysical property package documentation<advanced_user_guide/custom_models/property_package_development:Custom Property Packages>`, as this document will focus on the content of the reaction package.

 What Belongs in a Reaction Package?
 -----------------------------------